 Ephesians 2:13-15 But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity,

-Remember that it says that God calls the gentiles?
+Remember that it says that God calls the Gentiles?
 Why?
-In order to provoke Israel to jealousy, and repent?
+To provoke Israel to jealousy and repent.
 Who was called?
 Ruth the Moabitess.

 Look at her wonderful example.
 What we have here is Ruth's conversion.

 Scholars think that she became a proselyte.
 I do not like that.
 She was converted.
 She was joined to the church.
-And then, she had strived to strongly to fulfill the terms of the covenant, and she married an Israelite, Boaz the type of Christ.
+And then, she had strived to strongly fulfill the terms of the covenant, and she married an Israelite, Boaz, the type of Christ.
 We do the same thing, do we not?
-We not only make the solemn vow and baptism, but we become betrothed to Christ.
-And that wipes away our past.
-That wipes away our gentile-ness.
+We not only make the solemn vow and baptism, but we become betrothed to Christ—and that wipes away our past.
+That wipes away our Gentile-ness.
 Now we are made near.
-We are part of the family.
+We are part of the Family.
 We are part of the congregation.
-And, we are one with all the rest of the body of Christ—the Israel of God—we are part of the family of God-who-is-King—Elimelech.
+And, we are one with all the rest of the body of Christ—the Israel of God (Galatians 6:16)—we are part of the Family of God-who-is-King—Elimelech.
 Is that not neat?

-And so, there we have the reason Ruth was so acceptable to Israel, to the people of Bethlehem.
-Which is what happens to us when we are converted.
-All the past is forgotten, we become the new man, we become part of the natural olive tree again, and we become part of the family of God-is-King.
+There we have the reason Ruth was so acceptable to Israel, to the people of Bethlehem, which is similar to what happens to us when we are converted.
+All the past is forgotten.
+We become the new man.
+We become part of the natural olive tree again part of the Family of God-is-King.

 This is so neat.
 There is so much in it.
-I hope that it has been more than an exercise in types.
-I hope that you can see that God has had in mind all along what He was going to do to save the world—not just Israel—but those gentiles who had been estranged from the covenant.
+I hope that it has been more than an exercise in types to you.
+I hope that you can see that God has had in mind all along what He was going to do to save the world—not just Israel—but those Gentiles who had been estranged from the covenant.
 He had this in mind from the very beginning.
 He just went through it in these steps to teach us a few things here and there.
 He always had this door open to those who were willing to come under the covenant.

-I know that the story of Ruth does just that.
-We do have hope as long as we are in God's church, we have hope of eternal redemption that Christ, like Boaz, is our Redeemer, and we also have hope of our very soon coming marriage to our Boaz, Jesus Christ.
+The story of Ruth does just that.
+We do have hope as long as we are in God's church.
+We have hope of eternal redemption that Christ, like Boaz, is our Redeemer, and we also have hope of our soon-coming marriage to our Boaz, Jesus Christ.